VolkerMarschner/aws_lab_env_plus/README.md

 ```
   cd aws_lab_env
 ```
-- edit the file varialbles.tf and adjust values according to your needs.
+- edit the file variables.tf and adjust values according to your needs.
 At minimum you should edit the variable "prefix", which controls the naming of newly created ressources.

 - Let Terraform do its magic by issuing the following commands
 ```